awalsh128/awalsh128.github.io/_pages/reading.md

 ### Maintenance &amp; Management

 * [Mythical Man-Month](https://www.amazon.com/dp/B00B8USS14?ref=KC_GS_GB_US) - Presents the multiple ideas of Fred Brooks with the central theme that "adding manpower to a late software project makes it later" (Brook's Law).
 * [Site Reliability Engineering](https://landing.google.com/sre/books/) - Outlines concepts used by Google SRE for managing large scale systems.
+These convcept have served me very well in my time at Google.
+If you want a good sense of devops posture, this is a must read.

 ## Landmark Papers